Skip to main content

 How do I plan an event on behalf of my organization?
 What is the process to get the event approved and reserve space on campus?

-Your organization must be chartered, and you must be a member of the group with administrative access (usually the executive board) to submit an event on SLU Groups.
-If your group is both chartered and you have administrative access to your group, please follow this link to get step-by-step instructions on how to fill out and submit the event approval form .
-Once this event approval form has been approved electronically by both your advisor and the Division of Student Development, you will receive an event approval certificate and instructions on how to reserve space.
-You DO NOT have a space reserved until after you submit a request through the Office of Event Services (located on the third floor of Busch Student Center, suite 313) using the 25Live reservations portal.
+Once both your advisor and the Division of Student Development have approved the form, you will receive an event approval certificate and instructions on how to reserve space.
+You do not have a space reserved until after you submit a request through the Office of Event Services (located on the third floor of Busch Student Center, suite 313) using the 25Live reservations portal.
 You may not get your first choice of space on your chosen date.

 If I am not associated with a SLU organization or department is there a way for me to advertise across campus?

-The only bulletin board that is offered for off-campus entities, is the green board in the Quad, between Griesedieck Hall and DuBourg Hall.
+The only bulletin board that is offered for off-campus entities, is the green board in the quad between Griesedieck Hall and DuBourg Hall.
 All other advertising venues are reserved for those associated with Saint Louis University.

 Is it possible to get reimbursed for purchases I made on behalf of my organization?